Introduction

 Set Permissions for User

-• Now to set permission, flow provides “Grant access to an item or a folder” action.
+- Now to set permission, flow provides the “Grant access to an item or a folder” action.
 Select this action as the next step as shown in the image (fig 5).

-• In position 5, we have to provide the “Role” which will identify the permission level.
-In this box, two option has been given as dropdown which is “Can edit” and “Can view”.
+- In position 5, we have to provide the “Role” which will identify the permission level.
+In this box, two options have been given as dropdowns which are “Can edit” and “Can view”.
 We can select one of these options.
 We can also provide a custom value which needs to be a valid value.

-• If we want to add a custom value, we have to provide the Role Definition Id of the permission levels which we want to permit for the user.
+- If we want to add a custom value, we have to provide the Role Definition ID of the permission levels that we want to permit for the user.

-• If we want to notify the user about this given permission, then select “Yes” in position 7 and put your message in the message box on position 6.
+- If we want to notify the user about this given permission, then select “Yes” in position 7 and put your message in the message box in position 6.

 Set permissions for SharePoint Group